 Leavitt was educated at both Oberlin College and the Harvard-affiliated Radcliffe College.
 She started her astronomy career at the Harvard College Observatory under Edward Charles Pickering, the same employer of Annie Jump Cannon.
 Like Cannon, Leavitt's job was to analyze photographic plates; by examining thousands of these images, she found that some stars have a consistent luminosity during fluctuations.

-Leavitt unfortunately received little credit for her work during her lifetime, with most of the glory going to director Harlow Shapley (who used Leavitt's work to chart distances in the Milky Way).
+Leavitt, unfortunately, received little credit for her work during her lifetime, with most of the glory going to director Harlow Shapley (who used Leavitt's work to chart distances in the Milky Way).
 After her death, however, other astronomers came to recognize her work.
-For example, American astronomer Edwin Hubble used Leavitt's information to help him compute the distance to the Andromeda Galaxy, which is the closest large galaxy to the Milky Way.
+For example, the American astronomer Edwin Hubble used Leavitt's information to help him compute the distance to the Andromeda Galaxy, which is the closest large galaxy to the Milky Way.

 Cecilia Payne Gaposchkin (1900-1979)

 While not well recognized in her lifetime, Cecilia Payne-Gaposchkin made numerous contributions to astronomy.
 She was the first woman to be awarded a PhD in astronomy at the Harvard-affiliated Radcliffe College.
 Her thesis focused on how the line patterns she saw in the spectra of stars could be related to physical conditions on those stars, which is fundamental work still underlying much of our understanding of stars today.